OB-Adams/docker-todo/README.md

 ## 🧠 TL;DR

 - This app is split into `frontend/` and `backend/` with separate Dockerfiles
 - Backend follows a proper Python package structure under `src/`
 - GitHub Actions pushes both images to `ghcr.io/ob-adams`
+- You can now use `docker-compose up -d` to run the entire stack locally
-- You can now pull and deploy these images anywhere Docker runs
+- Images can be pulled or deployed anywhere Docker is supported

 ---